Tessa’s Recipe Rundown

 What is the Best Pan for Cheesecake Bars?

-I highly recommend using a light-colored metal 8×8-inch baking pan for this Cranberry Swirl Cheesecake Bars recipe.
+I highly recommend using a light-colored metal 8×8-inch baking pan for this recipe.
 We have not tested this recipe in a slightly larger or smaller pan.
-I don’t recommend using glass or ceramic pans, because these pans are poor conductors of heat, and can overcook the outer edges of the cheesecake bars before the middle is done.
+I don’t recommend using glass or ceramic pans because these pans are poor conductors of heat and can overcook the outer edges of the cheesecake bars before the middle is done.
 Learn more about Glass vs. Metal Baking Pans here.

 Sure!
 Simply double all ingredients and bake in a 9×13-inch metal baking pan.
 Add a few minutes to the baking time.

-These Cranberry Swirl Cheesecake Bars can be stored in the refrigerator for up to 3 days.
+These cheesecake bars can be stored inside an airtight container in the refrigerator for up to 3 days.

 Can Cheesecake Bars be Frozen?